molundb/mellotippet/README.md

 # Mellotippet

-An app for competing in predicting the results of [Melodifestivalen](https://sv.wikipedia.org/wiki/Melodifestivalen) with friends and family.
+**Mellotippet** is a Flutter app for competing in predicting the results of [Melodifestivalen](https://sv.wikipedia.org/wiki/Melodifestivalen) with friends and family.

+## Features
+With **Mellotippet** users can currently do the following:

+- Create an account
+- Make a prediction on the upcoming competition in Melodifestivalen (there are 4-6 competitions per year/season based on the year's format)
+- See their score of previous predictions

+**Mellotippet** is a work in progress and more features will be implemented.

+## Architecture
+The app uses a layered architecture with Riverpod for state management and GetIt as a service locator.

 ## Set Up
 1. Create a firebase project https://firebase.google.com/
 2. For Android: Put the google-service.json file in android/app/src/stage/
 3. For iOS: Put the GoogleService-Info.plist file in ios/Runner/stage/GoogleService-Info.plist